paingchan211/InnovationProject/README.md

 # 🌿 Safeguarding Wildlife and Enhancing Sustainable Tourism 🦁

 A project aimed at safeguarding wildlife and promoting sustainable tourism in the **Semenggoh Nature Reserve**.
 The system includes a **web application**, a **mobile application**, and a shared backend.
+Users can upload images to know the animal species.
+The AI model used to detect has been trained with a dataset set of over 20,000 images across 60 species.
 ## 📋 Table of Contents

 - [🔧 Installation](#installation)